brytonh/brytonh.github.io/_posts/2021-05-30-It-Wasnt-DNS-Today.md

 <a href="/images/ldp_address.png" target="_blank"> <img src="/images/ldp_address.png"/></a>

-Here is an LDP address message from one of the neighbors.
-It is basically sharing its available next hop IP addresses to its LDP neighbors.
+Here is an LDP address message.
+It is basically sharing its available next hop IP addresses to its LDP peers.
 By doing this, an LDP-enabled router can look at the LDP mapping from a neighbor for a prefix, and check the RIB to see if the prefix is actually found with a next hop matching one of these addresses.
 If so, we program that in our LFIB.

 ### LDP Label Mapping